apache/gravitino/docs/trino-connector/supported-catalog.md

 - SET_PROPERTIES: The properties to be set.
 - REMOVE_PROPERTIES: The properties to be removed.

-These stored procedures are under the `gravitino` connector, and the `system` schema.
+These stored procedures are under the `gravitino` connector and the `system` schema.
 So you need to use the following SQL to call them in the `trino-cli`: